 How to cite this article:

-Vaikunth Aggarwal, Dr. Vipin Arora and Sachin Gupta.
+Vaikunth Aggarwal, Dr. Vipin Arora, Sachin Gupta.
 Comparative evaluation of dynamic torsional resistance of the nickel titanium instruments manufactured with different technologies.
-International Journal of Applied Dental Sciences.
-2017; 3(2): 202-205.
+Int J Appl Dent Sci 2017;3(2):202-205.